tanerim/Upp_Chat/README.md

-# 🧠 LLM Duel – Local Model Conversation Arena
+# 🧠 LLM Duel
+### Local Model Conversation

 LLM Duel is a **FastAPI web app** that lets two **locally hosted LLMs (via [Ollama](https://ollama.ai))** talk to each other in real time.
 You can define the **role and goal** of one model, then watch it start and sustain a conversation with another model through a **live, color-coded chat interface**.
+By default, total responses for each model is limited to 15.
+It could be set to more

 ---